We are hard at work on my parents kitchen renovation.

-As Easter is quickly approaching I thought you might enjoy our tutorial from last year on dying eggs using natural dyes and herb relief patterns.
+As Easter is quickly approaching I thought you might enjoy a tutorial on dying eggs using natural dyes and herb relief patterns.

 I am going to show you how to make these Easter Eggs using natural dyes of cabbage, onion skin and beets.